brycewray/hugo-site/content/posts/2021/03/next-steps.md

 ],
 ```

-Those settings cover nearly every browser in use---even the justifiably despised Internet Explorer.
+Those settings cover nearly every browser in use --- even the justifiably despised Internet Explorer.
 The Day Job, as is true for many corporate environments, is still using Internet Explorer for a number of things, so IE support is necessary for the project which brought me to this little learning exercise.

 ## Babel-ing on